pnp/List-Formatting/docs/gettingstarted/styleproperties.md

 ## When the allow-list isn't enough

-If a property you need (`gap`, `transition`, `grid-template-columns`, full `transform`, etc.) is stripped:
+If a property you need (`transition`, `grid-template-columns`, full `transform`, etc.) is stripped:

 1. **Use a SharePoint utility class** via the `attributes.class` property.
 The site already documents [every available class](../groupings/classes/ms-bgColor.md) - those rules ship in SharePoint's stylesheet and bypass the schema filter entirely.
-2. **Approximate with what is allowed.** Most missing properties have a one-line workaround documented above (margin instead of gap, flex-wrap instead of grid, etc.).
+2. **Approximate with what is allowed.** Most missing properties have a one-line workaround documented above (flex-wrap instead of grid, etc.).
-3. **Promote to a SPFx Field Customizer** when the visual genuinely cannot be expressed declaratively.
-That's the official escape hatch.